Posted in: Find a Diet, Good Nutrition, Health Conditions, Healthy Eating, Weight Loss, Women's Health

 • Reduced Protein Intake:

-The amount of protein is usually limited to about 0.6 to 0.8 grams per kilogram of body weight per day.
+The amount is usually limited to about 0.6 to 0.8 grams per kilogram of body weight per day.
 In some cases, it can be even lower, depending on the severity of the condition.

 For example, if someone weighs 70 kg, their daily protein intake might be limited to 42-56 grams.